krtkush/krtkush.github.io/_posts/2017-02-3-Linear-timer-v2-0-0.md

 5. **progressColor** - The color of the progress arc that animates over the initial color.

-After adding the view, here is how the View is initialized and used -
+After adding the view, here is how it is initialized and used -

      LinearTimerView linearTimerView = (LinearTimerView)
                                         findViewById(R.id.linearTimer);